For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The arts and more creative subjects lead to lower financial rewards no matter what the timescale.
 In contrast, STEM (Science, Technology, Engineering and Mathematics) degrees lead to higher earnings, both in the short and long term.

-The data also shows that even after 10 years, more than 10% of degrees studied will lead to median earnings of less than £27,295 – the current threshold for repaying your Student Loan.
+The data also shows that even after 10 years, more than 10% of degrees studied will lead to median earnings of less than £27,295 – the current threshold for repaying your Student Loan in England.
 In other words, these graduates won't start paying their Student Loans back even 10 years after accepting their degree certificate.

 Is university worth the cost?